๐Ÿงฌ FLUXMATERIA — LIFE SCIENCE

 Kinetics

-kon, koff, and residence time from the activation-barrier estimate — useful for slow-off-rate drug design programmes.
+kon, koff, and residence time from the activation-barrier estimate — useful for slow-off-rate drug design programs.

 How a docking job is built